IgorRubinovich/ir-native-input-reflector/README.md

 ## How it works
 - In the `attached` lifecycle phase a hidden input element is created in the ir-native-input-reflector's Light DOM.
-- A two-way bound `.value` property is added to the host.
-When the host updates `.value`. it is reflected to the hidden native input element's `value` attribute.
+- When `onEvent` event fires, `valueAttr` of the source element is reflected to the hidden native input element's `value` attribute.

 ## Usage